Economy of the Asante Empire: State revenues

 The Asante had an effective system of accounting to control public funds.
 The state treasury was made up of two boxes known as Adaka Kesie (Big Box) and Apim Adaka (Box of thousand) in separate rooms.
 The treasury system of Asante was similar to the Imprest system.
 Historian Afosa, likens the Adaka Kesie to a Current Account and the Apim Adaka to a Petty Cash account.
 Adaka Kesie was partitioned into three compartments and according to Kwame Afosa, "All three partitions contained gold dust each for the value of one Peregwan (£8).
 Nothing less than a Peregwan was deposited into the box and nothing less than that was taken out.
 The Apim Adaka served as the source of government expenditure.
 Whenever a Peregwan (£8) was withdrawn from the Adaka Kesie, it was placed into the Apim Adaka.
 The money in the Apim Adaka was weighed in small packets in order to be used for purchases.
 The Royal Treasurer was assisted by three officials during financial transactions with the boxes.
 Paying into or taking out of the boxes were recorded in cowries and witnessed by three persons other than the Royal Treasurer.

 In the early 19th century, 400,000 oz of gold dust at a value of £1.5 million at that time, was required to keep the Adaka Kesie full.
 The keys to the Adaka Kesie were kept under the care of the chief, the Sanaahene, and the chief of the "bed-chamber," known as Daberehene.
 War taxes known as apeatoo were paid by adult men and women over the age of 18.
 War taxes were based on the expenditure on guns and ammunition and they were shared among the divisions, sub-divisions, villages and lineages of the empire.
 These war taxes were used to meet war expenses.

 Tributary States

 According to Bowdich, the Asante had not less than 21 tributary states by 1819.
-They included Adansi, Gyaaman, Takyiman, Dagbon, Gonja and Denkyira.
+They included Gyaaman, Takyiman, Dagbon, Gonja and Denkyira.
 The annual tribute was paid in gold, slaves, cattle, poultry, and native manufactured cloth.
 Failure to pay tribute was equivalent to a rebellion.
 Conquered states at the Coast under Asante jurisdiction were responsible for collecting Notes from European traders at trading posts.
 These Notes which were received by the chiefs of the coastal states were given to the Asante as tributes.
 Before the Fanti war of 1807, the Asante king held Notes on three Accra forts which had been captured from the Akim in 1730, on Axim fort, and also on the Elmina Castle.
 A total sum of ten ounces a year was derived as tribute in the form of notes.
 The amount could also be paid in goods such as firearms.
 The possession of Notes enabled the king of Asante, on occasion, to secure credit for muskets and ammunition.